-Based in the county seat of Thompson Falls in Sanders County, SCCDC is governed by a 12-member volunteer board with representatives from communities throughout the geographically dispersed county.
+Based in the county seat of Thompson Falls in Sanders County, SCCDC is governed by a volunteer board with representatives from communities throughout the county.
 SCCDC’s services are available to approximately 11,000 residents in the incorporated towns of Hot Springs, Plains and Thompson Falls.
 Unincorporated areas served by SCCDC include Dixon, Heron, Lonepine, Nirada, Paradise, Noxon and Trout Creek.

 Jason Badger, Montana State University, Sanders County Extension Agent – Thompson Falls

 Carol Brooker, Sanders County Commissioner – Plains

 Dan Claridge, Thompson River Lumber – Thompson Falls

 Tom Eggensperger, Sanders County Ledger – Thompson Falls

 Mike Thilmony, First Security Bank – Thompson Falls